-When it comes to digital change or transformation, we believe you should see progress in months not years, and be exciting periods of growth – not something to fear or get lost in.
+When it comes to digital transformation, we believe you should see progress in months not years, and be exciting periods of growth ‚ not something to fear or get lost in.

-With a more focused digital approach now necessary for organisations across all sectors – we asked our Business Director Steve about what trends we’re starting to see in a post-pandemic era, and where the key areas of focus should be for those starting out on their journey.
+With transformation now top of the agenda for organisations across all sectors - we asked our Business Director Steve about what trends we're starting to see in a post-pandemic era, and where the key areas of focus should be for those starting out on their journey.

 Over to you, Steve.